sonic-net/sonic-mgmt/docs/testplan/VxLAN_BGP_EVPN_test_plan.md

 #### Test steps
-* Configure maximum supported L2VNI per switch.
-In this case, we are distributing the max supported L2VNI across 10 vteps for each spine.
-* Configure 133 MAC-VRFs per vtep.
+* Configure one L2VNI per leaf and check the functionality.
+Scale the config such that each spine has multiple leafs connected and each leaf has multiple L2VNIs configured to test the max scale of the switch.
 * Configure EBGP/IBGP as underlay protocol.
-* Configure IBGP as overlay protocol for remote mac learning.
+* Configure EBGP as overlay protocol for remote mac learning.
 * Start all protocols.
 * Verify that switch is able to learn all remote VTEPs and measure the CPU utilization and memory usage.
 * Verify that different route types are learned and shown in database.